Fragrance startup Snif won’t tell you what their perfumes smell like. You have to sniff them for yourself

 Snif highlights the subjectivity of scent by giving customers a pack ad libs cards in the box, so they can describe it in their own words.
 “Our testers came back with phrases like, “This scent is like a hipster tapas bar with soft lighting,” Riportella says.
 “What does that even mean?
 It just highlights how ridiculous describing a scent can be.”

 Snif doesn’t want to overwhelm customers with too many choices, so they’re launching with three, but expects to drop new scents every few months to keep the lineup interesting.
 Riportella believes that today’s consumer isn’t interested in buying a single, expensive fragrance and wearing it every day.
-“The concept of having a signature scent is passe,” he says.
+“The concept of having a signature scent is passé,” he says.
 “Consumers want to change their scent based on their mood or their outfit.”